Kokoro: Part III: "Sensei's Testament"

-Sensei has a friend and classmate, whom he refers to simply as K, who hails from the same home town and with whom he shared a common dormitory during his first years of study in Tokyo.
-K is the second son of a Buddhist priest but was sent to the family of a prominent local physician as an adoptive son.
-His adoptive family funds his study of medicine in Tokyo, but contrary to their wishes, K pursues his own passions of religion and philosophy.
-After his third year in Tokyo, he confesses his deception and is disowned as a result.
+Sensei has a friend and classmate from the same hometown, whom he refers to simply as K. K is the son of a Buddhist priest, but was adopted by the family of a prominent local physician who funds his study of medicine in Tokyo.
+Contrary to their wishes, K pursues his own passions of religion and philosophy, and is disowned as a result.
 Sensei feels some obligation to assist his friend, who is struggling to maintain an aggressive course of study while at the same time supporting himself.
-K views himself as an ascetic and strongly declines any form of financial assistance.
-Finally, Sensei convinces K to join him in his lodgings, arguing that K's presence there will serve toward his own spiritual betterment.
-After some persuasion on Sensei's part to win the widow's approval, K joins Sensei in the widow's home as a second boarder.
-After a while, with Sensei working behind the scenes, K warms to his new surroundings, emerges from his ascetic shell, and grows more sociable.
-Sensei is pleased with the improvement he's worked in his friend's demeanor but also begins to see K as a rival for the daughter's affection.

-In the summer before their final year of studies, Sensei and K set out together on a walking tour of the Boshu peninsula.
-They follow the shoreline from village to village, trudging under the hot sun and cooling themselves from time to time in the sea.
-All the while, Sensei is tormented by suspicions.
-He wonders if K might not have his eye on the daughter, and he fears that the daughter may in fact favor K. He longs to divulge to K his feelings for the daughter, but he lacks the courage to do so.
-Sensei and K return to Tokyo, blackened by the sun and haggard from days of trekking.
+With the widow's approval, Sensei convinces K to join him as a second boarder, arguing that K's presence there will serve toward his own spiritual betterment.
+After a while, K warms to his new surroundings and grows more sociable.
+Sensei is pleased with the improvement in his friend's demeanor, but also begins to see K as a rival for the daughter's affection.
+During a walking tour he and K set out together on the Boshu peninsula, Sensei is tormented by suspicions, wondering if K might not have his eye on the daughter and fearing that the daughter may in fact favor K. He longs to divulge to K his feelings for the daughter, but he lacks the courage to do so.